-Browser compatibility has always been a common problem in CSS layout, and beginners have encountered many misunderstandings because of this.
-So through my experience, I have summarized 2 methods to avoid most browser compatibility problems.
+Browser compatibility has always been a common problem in the CSS layout.
+As a result, beginners have entered a lot of misunderstandings.
+Then, through my experience, we summarize two methods to avoid most browser compatibility issues.

 These two methods have the following advantages:

-2. Simple and effective, you can understand it at a glance
+2. Simple and effective, you can do it at a glance

 3. Hierarchical and modular layout